TYPE: CABIN

 DATE: FALL 2015

-Burgeoning from the stark corner of Macleod Trail and Glenmore Trail Calgary, the Illumina Biomedical Research Laboratory occupies the banal site like a protruberantial corkscrew.
-As a biomedical nerve center supporting all of Calgary, the Research Lab produces technology for extracting and decoding DNA.
-By unraveling the genome, Illumina generates breakthroughs in health, disease and drug response.
+Rising from the stark intersection of Macleod Trail and Glenmore Trail in Calgary, the Illumina Biomedical Research Laboratory asserts itself on an otherwise unremarkable site with a bold, corkscrew-like form.
+As a central biomedical hub for the city, the lab develops cutting-edge technologies for DNA extraction and sequencing.
+By decoding the human genome, Illumina contributes to major advances in understanding health, disease, and drug response.

 TYPE: RESEARCH GRANT